crmne/paolino.me/_posts/2026-04-28-ruby-concurrency-what-actually-happens.md

 This is not a bug.
 It's the tradeoff of cooperative scheduling.
 Fibers are designed for I/O-bound work.
 CPU-bound work should go on a thread, where the OS can preempt it.

-With [Solid Queue's fiber mode][sq-article], this is a configuration choice:
+With [my fiber-mode patch for Solid Queue][sq-article], this is a configuration choice:

 ```yaml
 workers: